eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Needs:
 - impl
 - utest
+- stest

-#### The agent enqueues create workload operations for updates with fulfilled delete dependencies
+#### Agent enqueues update with unfulfilled delete conditions
-`swdd~agent-enqueues-pending-create-on-update-workload-operations~1`
+`swdd~agent-enqueues-update-with-unfulfilled-delete~1`

 Status: approved

-When the WorkloadScheduler receives a new update `WorkloadOperation`, and the workload is an inter-workload dependency of at least one other workload and the workload has fulfilled `DeleteCondition`s, then the WorkloadScheduler shall put a create `WorkloadOperation` containing the new workload into a waiting queue.
+When the WorkloadScheduler handles an update `WorkloadOperation`, and the workload inside the operation is an inter-workload dependency of at least one other workload and the workload inside the workload operation has unfulfilled `DeleteCondition`s, then the WorkloadScheduler shall:

+* put the whole update `WorkloadOperation` into a waiting queue
+* report the workload state `Stopping(WaitingToStop)`

 Rationale: The default update strategy `AT_MOST_ONCE` requires that the agent shall only create the new workload of that update when the old workload is deleted regardless of the `AddCondition` from the inter-workload dependencies of the create are fulfilled or not.